johnny261/2025-2-IoT/capa_per_01/README.md

-Fcheat# Basic Components of an IoT System
+# Basic Components of an IoT System

 ## Objectives